Posted on 18-03-2008

 There are many more symptoms to sleep apnea than just feeling tired and falling asleep all the time.
 When you are sleeping you may also sweat profusely, gasp and choke plus snore very loudly.
 You may also find yourself waking up suddenly during the night as your body gasps for breath.

 When you are trying to work and concentrate you may find that it’s very difficult to do this because your concentration has gone and your memory suffers.
 Sleep apnea can also cause morning headaches and a sore throat or dry mouth upon awakening.
-With lack of sleep you can find that your attention span isn’t what it used to be and your judgment will become impaired.
+With lack of sleep you can find that your attention span isn’t what it used to be and your judgement will become impaired.
 Mood swings along with depression can also be present along with weight gain and impotence.

-If you don’t have your sleep apnea treated that you will then run the risk of causing driving related or machinery related accidents and you won’t be able to carry out certain tasks the way you would normaly be able to.
+If you don’t have your sleep apnea treated that you will then run the risk of causing driving related or machinery related accidents and you won’t be able to carry out certain tasks the way you would normally be able to.
 This obviously is putting your own life at risk along with the lives of other people.
 So if you suspect that you have sleep apnea, always contact your doctor as it isn’t just your own health you have to worry about.

 Interestingly, the word apnea is a Greek word which means “without breath.”
 In one type of sleep apnea, the muscles inside the windpipe located at the back of the throat soften and as they soften, they relax, causing a blockage inside this airway.